AY2526S1-CS2103T-F12-2/tp/docs/UserGuide.md

 * Adds a reminder with the given `DUE_DATE` and `DESCRIPTION` to the reminder list.
 * `DUE_DATE` refers to the due date of the reminder.
 It could either be in the `YYYY-MM-DD HHMM` format or `YYYY-MM-DD` format. e.g. `2025-10-27 1400` or `2025-10-27`.
+* It should be set for a future date or time.
 * `DESCRIPTION` refers to the details of the reminder.
 It should not be empty and must contain at least one letter or number.
 It must not exceed 200 characters.

 Examples: